This post was edited/updated on the 2nd of February, 2021. Published first on September 7th, 2014.

 In case you’re wondering how you’re supposed to know the session ID? you can find it out by running the following PowerShell cmdlet (you must first import the Remote Desktop Module):

-Now what about to Log Off more than one user at a time? we still missing this feature.
+Now, what about Logging Off more than one user at a time? we still missing this feature in Remote Desktop Service 2012/R2 and later release.

 The answer is…